A unique fund, a library open to all

 Outside the opening hours:

-Possibility of receptions on reservation from Monday to Friday outside the opening hours, for students, researchers or groups.
+Possibility of receptions by reservation from Monday to Friday outside the opening hours, for students, researchers or groups.

 Opening hours during the festival: